ooaklee/ghatd/README.md

 > The dashboard's base template was taken from the `TailAdmin team`.
 Please support them by [**purchasing their templates**](https://tailwindadmin.netlify.app/) or giving their [**GitHub repository**](https://github.com/TailAdmin/tailadmin-free-tailwind-dashboard-template) a star.
 >
 >
-> The demo application will be referred to as `ghatd` throughout the template, for information on the list of variables you should replace after cloning this repo, [vist this section](#remember-to-replace)
+> The demo application will be referred to as `ghat`, `ghatd` or `GHAT(D)` throughout the template, for information on the list of variables you should replace after cloning this repo, [vist this section](#remember-to-replace)

 ## Motivation

-GHAT(D) is a hobby project I work on in my free time.
+GHAT(D) is a hobby project I work on in my spare time.
 This project is designed to provide a good "getting started" template for people like me who are interested in Go, APIs, and Web Applications and want a consistent base on which to build projects.
 I hope that this template can be used as a foundation for building out many awesome projects and initiatives.

 I also aim to use this project as a learning opportunity, to improve my understanding of and share my knowledge of lightweight frontend libraries, highly portable full-stack alternatives, and cost-effective infrastructure solutions for full-scale products.